Share the Comfort September 18

 Apostle Paul knew how to encourage his followers because he knew who God is, our comforter.
 Paul was the ultimate wordsmith.
 I think that he was probably one of the most intelligent men that ever lived.

 Notice how he proceeds with this statement by invoking a blessing towards God, then he announces Who God is: Blessed be God, even the Father of our Lord Jesus Christ, the Father of mercies, and the God of all comfort;

-But then notice how the priests who translated this scripture placed a semicolon instead of a period or a comma.
-A semicolon provides a break in the flow almost like the word in Hebrew: Selah, (pause and think about that.)
-It provides clarity and then it joins the two thoughts together in a connection of ideas, and both ideas have to be a complete sentence.
+Notice how the priests who translated this scripture placed a semicolon instead of a period or a comma.
+Semicolon provides a break in the flow, almost like the word in Hebrew: Selah (pause and think about that.)
+It clarifies, and then it joins the two thoughts together in connecting ideas, and both concepts have to be a complete sentence.

-When we’re in Christ Jesus you cannot separate God from our tribulations, His Mercies, and His comfort knowing that Christ Jesus would be the ultimate use of a semicolon, connecting us with God, enabling us to comfort others in their time of need.
+When we’re in Christ Jesus, you cannot separate God from our tribulations, His Mercies, and His comfort.
+Knowing that Christ Jesus symbolically would be the ultimate use of a semicolon, connecting us with God, enabling us to comfort others in their time of need.

-Maybe, now you know why you have gone through so many tribulations, it’s so that you can comfort others with the knowledge of the comfort you have received in the past.
+Now you know why you have gone through tribulations.
+It’s so that you can comfort others with the knowledge of the comfort you have received in the past.

 He is: Theos Pas Paraklesis